 Big Sky, Montana

 There’s so much room, 5,800 acres, at Big Sky that even with modest terrain for Thanksgiving weekend, there will be plenty of snow-covered slopes for skiers and snowboarders to enjoy.
-A great choice for Thanksgiving Day dinner is the Horn & Cattle on Lone Mountain Ranch.
-Other fine dining choices are WOM (Word of Mouth), Olive B’s Big Sky Bistro, and Everett’s 8,500.
+Big Sky has historically opened on Thanksgiving Day, but more recently has started opening on the day prior.
+For a great Thanksgiving Day dinner, look no further than the Horn & Cattle on Lone Mountain Ranch.
+Other fine dining choices include WOM (Word of Mouth) and Olive B’s Big Sky Bistro.
 Remember those reservations.

 » View Big Sky Lodging Options